DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Where this occurs, providers should:

-1. void the existing declarations (where declaration_date does not align with the new schedule)
+1. Void the existing declarations (where `declaration_date` does not align with the new schedule).
-2. change the participant’s training schedule
+2. Change the participant’s training schedule.
-3. resubmit backdated declarations (where declaration_date aligns with the new schedule)
+3. Resubmit backdated declarations (where `declaration_date` aligns with the new schedule).

 For replacement mentors, view [guidance on updating a replacement mentor’s schedule.](/api-reference/ecf/guidance.html#update-a-replacement-mentor-s-schedule)

-For more detailed information see the specifications for this [notify that an ECF participant has changed their training schedule endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-change-schedule-put).
+For more detailed information see the specifications for this [notify that a participant has changed their training schedule endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-change-schedule-put).

 #### Example request body: